-Clogged pipes are a common reason for calling a plumber out and it wastes not only time but money as well.
+Clogged pipes are a common reason for calling a plumber out, and it wastes time and money.

-Pouring grease down the drain is a big no-no. Grease congeals and forms into big blobs causing blockages in very little time.
-Instead, allow grease to cool down after cooking and then put it in the bin.
+Pouring grease down the drain is a big no-no. Fat congeals and forms into big blobs causing blockages in very little time.
+Instead, allow the grease to cool down after cooking and put it in the bin.

-It was once believed that coffee grounds were good for your pipes, however, the opposite is true.
+People once believed that coffee grounds were suitable for your pipes.
+However, the opposite is true.
 Coffee grounds are almost like cement in pipes, hardening and blocking pipes.
-Rather than pouring them down the sink, compost them or spread them in your garden.
+So rather than pouring them down the sink, compost them or spread them in your garden.

 Hair of any length can cause problems in the pipes by wrapping around soap scum and debris.
-Try brushing your hair before showering to get rid of any loose hairs and simply try to stop hair from going down the drain.
+Try brushing your hair before showering to eliminate any loose hairs, and try to stop hair from going down the drain.

 Unlike toilet paper, wet wipes do not fall apart quickly in water.
 Once a pipe is clogged with wipes, a plumber will have to come and sort it out.
 No items other than toilet paper should be flushed down the toilet.

-An old wives tale claims egg shells are good for disposals as they sharpen the blades.
-This is not actually true.
-Eggshells can damage the disposal and the consistency of eggshells can cause pipes to clog.
+An old wives tale claims eggshells are good for disposals as they sharpen the blades.
+This is not true.
+Eggshells can damage the disposal, and the consistency of eggshells can cause pipes to clog.

-It may sound bizarre but it has happened plenty of times.
+It may sound bizarre, but it has happened plenty of times.
 Plumbers are called out to homes with blocked pipes only to find toys have been flushed down the toilet or dropped down the drain.
-Keep an eye out and make sure you let children know that toys don’t belong in the plumbing.
+So keep an eye out and tell children that toys don’t belong in the plumbing.